 (c) with the consent of a parent of the child, any other person.

+(3) If the child is already the subject of protection proceedings when the child is taken into provisional protection and care, then, unless subsection (4A) applies, the CEO must —

+(a) make an application for an interim order under section 133(2)(b) that the child is to remain in provisional protection and care; or

+(b) ensure that the child is returned to or placed in the care of a person referred to in subsection (2)(a), (b) or (c),

+as soon as practicable, but in any event not more than 2 working days, after the child is taken into provisional protection and care.

-(3) If the child was in the CEO’s care immediately before being taken into provisional protection and care, the CEO may make any arrangement for the care of the child that the CEO considers appropriate.
+(4A) If the child is already in the CEO’s care when the child is taken into provisional protection and care, the CEO may make any arrangement for the care of the child that the CEO considers appropriate.

 (4) If the CEO decides to make a protection application or other application under this Part in respect of the child, the CEO must make the application —